History of China (1949–1976): Mao Zedong's legacy

 The history of the People's Republic from 1949 to 1976 is accorded the name "Mao era"-China.
 A proper evaluation of the period is, in essence, an evaluation of Mao's legacy.
 Since Mao's death there has been generated a great deal of controversy about him amongst both historians and political analysts.

 Mao's poor management of the food supply and overemphasis on village industry is often blamed for the millions of deaths by famine during the "Mao era".
 However, there were also positive changes as a result from his management.
-Before 1949, for instance, the illiteracy rate in Mainland China was 80%, and life expectancy was a meager 35 years.
+Before 1949, for instance, the illiteracy rate in mainland China was 80%, and life expectancy was a meager 35 years.
 At his death, illiteracy had declined to less than 7%, and average life expectancy had increased by 30 years.
 In addition, China's population which had remained constant at 400,000,000 from the Opium War to the end of the Civil War, mushroomed more than 700,000,000 as of Mao's death.
 Under Mao's regime, some argue that China ended its "Century of Humiliation" and resumed its status as a major power on the international stage.
 Mao also industrialized China to a considerable extent and ensured China's sovereignty during his rule.
 In addition, Mao tried to abolish Confucianist and feudal norms.

 China's economy in 1976 was three times its 1949 size (but the size of the Chinese economy in 1949 was one-tenth of the size of the economy in 1936), and whilst Mao-era China acquired some of the attributes of a superpower such as: nuclear weapons and a space programme; the nation was still quite poor and backwards compared to the Soviet Union, the United States, Japan, or Western Europe.
-Fairly significant economic growth in 1962-1966 was wiped out by the Cultural Revolution.
+Fairly significant economic growth in 1962–1966 was wiped out by the Cultural Revolution.
 Other critics of Mao fault him for not encouraging birth control and for creating an unnecessary demographic bump by encouraging the masses, "The more people, the more power", which later Chinese leaders forcibly responded to with the controversial one-child policy.

 The ideology surrounding Mao's interpretation of Marxism–Leninism, also known as Maoism, was codified into China's Constitution as a guiding ideology.
 Internationally, it has influenced many communists around the world, including third world revolutionary movements such as Cambodia's Khmer Rouge, Peru's Shining Path and the revolutionary movement in Nepal.
 In practice, Mao Zedong Thought is defunct inside China aside from anecdotes about the CCP's legitimacy and China's revolutionary origins.
-Of those that remain, Some of Mao's followers regard the Deng Xiaoping reforms to be a betrayal of Mao's legacy.
+Of those that remain, some regard the Deng Xiaoping reforms to be a betrayal of Mao's legacy.